 Chinese New Year for 2018 is on the 16th of February: 2018 Year of the Dog.

 Please note that the Chinese New Year is based on the cycle of the moon.
 Therefore, each Chinese New Year falls on different dates, from mid-January to mid-February.
+If you’re looking for a completely free horoscope, be sure to check out our readings page.

 Upcoming Chinese New Year dates: